Mouse Nuts Mattered To Tesla's Q3 Profitability

 I'm writing this from the foothills of the Gallatin Range, where the temperature has been on the icy side of zero Fahrenheit for a good part of the past several weeks.

-(Bozone Amber Ale & the Bridger Mountains)
+(Bozone Amber Ale and the Bridger Mountains)

 The frigid weather put me in mind of two extraordinary books about Polar exploration: